snkashis/android-docs/src/pages/maps/overview/annotations.md

 description: "Looking to annotate a map with the Mapbox Maps SDK for Android.
 Read this documentation to learn about markers, info windows, lines, polygons, plus more."
 prependJs:
   - "import { Floater } from '../../../components/floater';"
+  - "import CodeLanguageToggle from '../../../components/code-language-toggle';"
+  - "import OtherCodeBlock from '../../../components/other-code-block';"
 ---

 The Mapbox Maps SDK for Android provides several different ways to mark a single point, add a line between many points, or draw a polygon.
 Often, these objects are drawn either on top of the map or in some cases, within the map itself.
 This document walks you through how to add high-level objects.